ai-winter/ros_pedestrians_simulation/README.md

 Explanation:

 - `world`: Gazebo world，located in `src/worlds/`.
+- `update_rate`: Update rate of pedestrains presentation.
+The higher `update_rate`, the more sluggish the environment becomes.
 - `social_force`: The weight factors that modify the navigation behavior.
 See the [Social Force Model](https://github.com/robotics-upo/lightsfm) for further information.
 - `pedestrians`: Pedestrians configuration.
   - `name`: The id for each human.